miyako/4d-component-simple-draw-tool/README.md

 The problem with **On Mouse Move**, **Is waiting mouse up**, etc. is that events don't fire outside the picture input object.
 So it is necessary to use **On Timer**.
 But too much work during this event could risk dropping a significant number of mouse move events.

 As a workaround, the code uses a worker (preemptive, one for each window) to catch as many events as possible.
-This is important for smoothe polyline rendering.
+This is important for smooth polyline rendering.
 Of course, DOM references can't be shared with premeptive threads, so the SVG update must still happen in the UI thread.
 Nevertheless, thanks to **CALL WORKER** and **CALL FORM**, the code can capture more timer events than a classic single-process model.
 Also the SVG gaussian filter is processed in the background thread in order not to disrupt the UI.

 ### Example